 - Working with the media to ensure the accurate portrayal of police work and the African-American community.

 - An emphasis on the role of the police chief as a community leader.

 - An evaluation of hiring and recruitment practices to ensure officers are capable of an unbiased enforcement of law.

 - The appointment by the president of a national commission on race in America, in which African American leaders would join law enforcement representatives on the commission to ensure the concerns of all parties were addressed.

-These recommendations are as valid today as they were in 1996.
+These recommendations are as valid today as they were in 1997.
 Some have been implemented, others have not.
-It is time to move beyond speeches, protests and debate to concrete and practicable steps and solutions.
+But 23 years after their publication, highly publicized incidents of police abuse continue to spur widespread protests and, in less volatile times, lingering distrust between minority communities and the police.
+It is high time to move beyond speeches and protests to concrete and practicable steps and solutions.

-Click here to read the 1997 policy report resulting from the Baker Institute's summit meeting on "Police and the African American Community: Building Bridges to the Future."
+Read the 1997 policy report “Police and the African American Community: Building Bridges to the Future.”